FE8Dev/FE8RProject/FE8_arsenals.md

 * Barrier Knight(from Sword Cavalier -> Mage Knight)

 ## Anima
 A 1-3 range reaver tome that is effective against Shadow enemies and deals a fixed extra damage on Crits.
+It also uses Luck for damage.

 ### Earliest access
 * Baron(from Knight)